 - Maintaining a superior level of professional competency as demonstrated by compliance with the Standards of Practice and Performance of School Nursing Practice.

-Parents and physicians are strongly encouraged to schedule all necessary student medications for administration during non-school hours.
+Parents and physicians are strongly encouraged to schedule all necessary student medications for administration at home during non-school hours.
 If a student must take medication during school hours in order to observe proper time intervals between doses, and resume full participation in the school program, dispensing the medication can become the responsibility of the school.

-Medications will not be stored in clinics over the summer for the next school year.
+Medications will NOT be stored in clinics over the summer for the next school year.

 Policy prohibits sending medications home with students.
 An adult must pick up medications in person.
 All medications which have not been picked up by an adult will be destroyed on the last school day of the school year.